capactio/capact/docs/e2e-architecture.md

 ### OCF

-Open Capability Format is not a component per-se, but it's also an important part of the system.
+Open Capability Format (OCF) is not a component per-se, but it's also an important part of the system.
 OCF is a specification of manifests for every entity in the system.
 It is stored in a form of multiple JSON Schema files.
 From the JSON schemas all internal [SDK](#sdk) Go structs are generated.

 OCF manifests are stored in [OCH](#och).